bemoje/bemoje-util/README.md

 ### isPrimitive

-Determine wheter the argument is a Primitive
+Determine wheter a given value is a Primitive

 #### Parameters